-- Become familiar with Naviance Student and regularly update your application progress and decisions to keep your counselor informed. - Check your CCHS email weekly and take initiative to communicate with your primary college counselor. - Come prepared for all advising sessions individual and group. - Request information from colleges and thoroughly research your options. - Respond to email, questionnaires, and surveys sent to you by colleges (demonstrated interest). - Talk with college reps at fairs and when they visit our CCHS campus. - Continue to communicate in appropriate ways with college reps who recruit in your area (this may be alumni reps as well). - Schedule campus visits and any required interviews or auditions. - Make sure you request a "school excuse form" during your campus visits and give it to your primary counselor so your absence may be marked as a college visit day. - Make-up class work missed from campus visits in a timely manner. - Make senior year course selections and finish strong/don't drop core courses mid-year.
-If you do, you must report schedule changes to each college. - Register for ACT/SAT tests and send test scores to the colleges (work with your parents) and to any others requesting (e.g. NCAA).
+- Become familiar with MaiaLearning and regularly update your application progress and decisions to keep your counselor informed. - Check your CCHS email weekly and take initiative to communicate with your primary college counselor. - Come prepared for all advising sessions individual and group. - Request information from colleges and thoroughly research your options. - Respond to email, questionnaires, and surveys sent to you by colleges (demonstrated interest). - Talk with college reps at fairs and when they visit our CCHS campus. - Continue to communicate in appropriate ways with college reps who recruit in your area (this may be alumni reps as well). - Schedule campus visits and any required interviews or auditions. - Make sure you request a "school excuse form" during your campus visits and give it to your primary counselor so your absence may be marked as a college visit day. - Make-up class work missed from campus visits in a timely manner. - Make senior year course selections and finish strong/don't drop core courses mid-year.
+If you do, you must report schedule changes to each college. - Register for ACT/SAT/CLT tests and send test scores to the colleges (work with your parents) and to any others requesting (e.g. NCAA).

-- Decide where to apply (work with your parents) & submit all applications well before the deadlines. - Keep track of online login information for applications, test scores, and Bright Futures. - Come up with topics for and develop college essays. - Complete applications (your parents may assist on demographics but you should complete the other areas).
-Make timely requests in advance of deadlines. - Communicate your need for transcripts and recommendations using your Naviance Student account and/or email. - When asking for a recommendation, you must ask an academic core teacher in person.
-You MUST also complete the "Letter of Recommendation" survey found under the About Me tab in your Naviance Student account.
-See the full 3-step process on pages 24-25. - Complete FFAA (Florida Financial Aid Application) and FAFSA (Free Application for Federal Sudent Aid) applications. - Apply for scholarships (parents can help you monitor timelines/ deadlines). - Follow-up with colleges that accept you to let them know your final decision to enroll or not enroll. - If you started an application at a college, but decided not to complete the process, you should notify the college of your plan not to move forward.
-You should also email your primary counselor to remove the school in Naviance.
+- Decide where to apply (work with your parents) & submit all applications well before the deadlines. - Keep track of online login information for applications, admissions status check portals, test scores, and Bright Futures. - Come up with topics for and develop college essays. - Complete applications (your parents may assist on demographics but you should complete the other areas).
+Make timely requests in advance of deadlines. - Communicate your need for transcripts and recommendations using your MaiaLearning account and/or email.
+All transcript request go to the registrar. - When asking for a recommendation, you must ask an academic core teacher in person.
+You MUST also complete the "Letter of Recommendation" survey found under the Surveys tab on your MaiaLearning dashboard.
+See the full 3-step process on pages 27-28. - Complete FFAA (Florida Financial Aid Application) and FAFSA (Free Application for Federal Sudent Aid) applications (Opens October 1). - Apply for scholarships (parents can help you monitor timelines/ deadlines). - Follow-up with colleges that accept you to let them know your final decision to enroll or not enroll. - If you started an application at a college, but decided not to complete the process, you should notify the college of your plan not to move forward.
+You should also email your primary counselor to remove the school in MaiaLearning.